-It is also extremely useful for first-class modules (see section 8.6) and generalized algebraic datatypes (GADTs: see section 8.11).
+It is also extremely useful for first-class modules (see section 8.5) and generalized algebraic datatypes (GADTs: see section 8.10).

-Polymorphic syntax (Introduced in OCaml 4.00)
+p:polymorpic-locally-abstract Polymorphic syntax (Introduced in OCaml 4.00)

 The (type typeconstr-name) syntax construction by itself does not make polymorphic the type variable it introduces, but it can be combined with explicit polymorphic annotations where needed.
 The above rule is provided as syntactic sugar to make this easier: